befelix/Safe-RL-Benchmark/SafeRLBench/envs/README.rst

 Description
 -----------

-This module contains environment implementations.
-Each environment has to inherit from the `EnvironmentBase` class and should be accessed through the base class interface.
+The ``envs`` module contains environment implementations based on the ``EnvironmentBase`` class.
+The objects should only be accessed through the interface functions defined in the base class.

 Overview
 --------